 A: We don’t know but we notice it sometimes skips the main floor.
 So try to get to the basement; it may come sooner.
 Sometimes elevators are down.
 You should receive an email from the AOS department if this is the case.

 AOS/ATOC: Atmospheric and Oceanic Sciences

-CAOS: Council of Atmospheric and Oceanic Sciences (graduate council)
+CAOS: Council of Atmospheric and Oceanic Sciences (Graduate students council)

 TAs: teaching assistants

-AOSSUM: Atmospheric & Oceanic Science Society of Undergrads at McGill
+AOSSUM: Atmospheric & Oceanic Science Society of Undergraduates at McGill

 Q: When is Burnside building open?

 A: The main doors are open from 7:00 to 22:00 weekdays.
 If you have a science ID you can always enter the North door outside of operating hours.

 Q: What study spaces does AOSSUM have?